rychoi90/NewsGazette/README.md

-# newsgate
+# NewsGazette
-Sniffing the news
+On-demand News analysis

-## We created a tool that gives people insights about the news using NLP and social media.
-Input a URL and get back google trend data, a bubble chart using the Alchemy Language API's keyword extraction and the top tweets for that article.
+## A Chrome extension built to help analyze the news using a variety of tools to validate credibility.
+This extension screens the current page against a blacklist of satirical or untrustworthy sites, returns a visualization of the sentiment on the page using Google's sentiment analysis, and returns a list of related articles by utilizing Alchemy Language to pull keywords and feed the results through Aylien News API.

 ## Project Vision
 Create a convenient and insightful way for people to make decisions about the validity of news stories.
 We set out hoping to create an algorithm that would determine the quality of news stories and eliminate fake news.
-The end goal is

 ## Instructions
 ### Running the project
 1) npm install
 2) bower install
 3) cd client and then npm install

 ### Do the following:

 ### Load Blacklist